1. BAILUACRAICH FARM AND PORT MOLUAG

 From the main road you look across at Alasra peninsula and the Morvern hills.

-Turn right if you need Point ferry and left for the church and the Heritage Centre.
+Turn right if you need Point ferry; turn left for the church and the Heritage Centre.